cloudenochcsis/Military_Unit_Dashboard/README.md

 # Military Unit Dashboard

 A simple MVP Django web application for military unit management, focused on basic functionality for Kubernetes deployment practice.
+This project serves as a learning tool for DevOps engineers practicing Kubernetes deployment, scaling, and management.

 ## Features